 Local participants have the option of paying the $2,200 tuition only fee.

 No. Due to the integrated format of this program, partial attendance is not possible.

 This program will likely give you an "edge" in establishing your next career.
 One unique feature is the multicultural, hands-on learning environment.
 Through our faculty and a designated career office, we have many available resources for students where you can receive help with resume building, job prospects, career advice and interviewing tips.

 We are limited to a select scholarship program at this point, which is specifically designated for Davis UWC Scholars.
 However, we are continually exploring additional funding opportunities.
 We actively encourage applicants to consider applying for other scholarships through outside sources.

 To date, we have had several students that have been successful in securing such funds through other school affiliations, local community organizations and/or previous volunteer service (i.e. Americorps, Peace Corps, etc.).

-The Monterey Institute does not have on-campus housing; however, we do provide assistance in locating affordable options to suit the individual needs of the student.
-Typical options include renting a hotel room, living with other students, subletting a room or apartment from a student or local community member, or participating in a homestay.
+The Monterey Institute does not have on-campus housing; however, we do provide conveniently located accommodations for the duration of the program.
 Detailed information is provided to students accepted to the program.